0x48piraj/fadblock/README.md

 > Note: You will have to leave YouTube app and watch over a browser (not very elegant, sorry)

-## Install Fadblock to Opera, Edge, and Brave
+## Install FadBlock to Opera, Edge, Brave and Safari

 This section explains on how to install the extension utilizing the _developer mode_ as well as Chromium-based browsers,